Batovo, Ukraine: History

 The place was first mentioned in 1205 as Bátyú (Батьу).
 During that time, the settlement was located on the banks of the Tisza river, however, frequent floods forced the town's residents to relocate to a further location from the river's banks.
-In 1816, Batiovo had a total of 310 residents and 54 houses.
+In 1816, Batovo had a total of 310 residents and 54 houses.
 In 1910, the settlement was part of the Kingdom of Hungary and had a total of 1,490 inhabitants, the majority of which were Hungarians.
-In 1921, the local arm of the Communist Party of Czechoslovakia was established in Batiovo.
+In 1921, the local arm of the Communist Party of Czechoslovakia was established in Batovo.

 During World War II, about 40 families from the town were sent to Nazi concentration camps and an additional 90 people were sent to do forced labor.
-Batiovo became part of the Soviet Union after WWII.
+Batovo became part of the Soviet Union after WWII.
 In Autumn of 1944, 140 residents were taken prisoner by Soviet forces.
-In 1946, the settlement's name was changed to Vuzlove (Вузлове) or Uzlovoe (Узловое), which it kept until it was renamed back to "Batiovo" on April 1, 1995.
+In 1946, the settlement's name was changed to Vuzlove (Вузлове) or Uzlovoe (Узловое), which it kept until it was renamed back to "Batovo" on April 1, 1995.

 In 1971, the settlement was granted the status of an urban-type settlement.
-In 2001, Batiovo survived a large flood from the Tisza largely in part thanks to the railway line's embankment which stopped the coming waters.
+In 2001, Batovo survived a large flood from the Tisza largely in part thanks to the railway line's embankment which stopped the coming waters.

-On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement, and Batiovo became a rural settlement.
+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement, and Batovo became a rural settlement.